FAQ

 The Technique Progression

-Over these days, your sensitivity increases.
-You begin to notice subtler sensations.
+On Day 4, the Vipassana technique itself is introduced by the assistant teacher.
+Over the following days, sensitivity increases and the work deepens.
 Some days feel like breakthroughs; others feel like regression.
 Both are normal and part of the process.

-On the final meditation day, you learn metta bhavana — a practice of generating feelings of goodwill and compassion for all beings.
-Noble Silence is also lifted on Day 10, and you can talk to other students for the first time in 9 days.
+On the final meditation day, metta bhavana is introduced.
+Noble Silence is also lifted on Day 10, and students can talk to each other for the first time in 9 days.

 The Emotional Arc